Call Mon-Sun:

 A wide array of therapeutic services and science-based nutrition has been honed and perfected over 17 years to help our clients through to successful recovery.
 Some of the most popular options include CBT,13,20 acupuncture,14 therapeutic massage,15 traditional Chinese medicine,16 and a host of others.
 Each program is carefully designed to fit the unique needs and profile of each client.

-Ours is a multi-layered approach to regaining mental health in non-toxic, safe, gentle ways.
+Ours is a multi-layered and highly personalized approach to regaining mental health in non-toxic, safe, gentle ways.
 Please call us for more information about how our comprehensive Effexor withdrawal program may be the answer you’ve been looking for to end your suffering, or that of your loved one.

 Sources